Cametizedd/Cametizedd/README.md

 ###

 <p align="center">Hey!
-I'm Cameron and I make shitty programs on the Internet, including but not limited to websites too.</p>
+I'm Cametized and I make shitty programs on the Internet, including but not limited to websites too.</p>

 ###
 <div align="center">